 5. The Longest Traffic Jam Was Recorded On February 16, 1980:

-According to Guinness World Records, the longest traffic jam in the world spanned between Lyon to Paris when hundreds of tourists were on their way back home from Ski holidays.
+According to Guinness World Records, the longest traffic jam in the world spanned from Lyon to Paris when hundreds of tourists were on their way back home from Ski holidays.
 A stretch of 109 miles was at a standstill on the French Autoroute as a result of poor weather and traffic blockage.

 6. The First Automobile Accident Took Place In 1891: